cvmiddleton/recipe-book/mains/pumpkin-rasam.md

 Use up a pumpkin with a warming fruity rasam.
 (You can do this with any kind of squash, or even substitute the squash for something like a pear.)

 ## Ingredients
- - pumpkin - recommend a white "ghost" pumpkin.
+ - pumpkin - any is ok but recommend a white "ghost" pumpkin.
 The flesh should be soft and orange, and smell kind of melon-ey.
  - yellow split peas (could also use red lentils)
  - onion
  - garlic